 The new bus service in Macao was launched on 1 August 2011.
 The total number of bus operators increased from two to three.
-At the end of 2011, there were 656 buses in service, including 225 minibuses, 159 medium buses and 272 large buses, running 61 bus lines.
+At the end of 2012, there were 677 buses in service, including 230 minibuses, 165 medium-sized buses and 282 large buses, on 62 routes.
+In 2012, a total of 156,749,045 passengers were served, an increase of 14.51 percent over the 2011 figure, covering a total distance of 39,281,688 kilometres, an increase of 23.42 percent over the figure in 2011.

 The Government signed a seven-year contract with Transportes Urbanos de Macau, Transportes Companhia de Macau and Reolian Public Transport for the provision of mass road passenger transport in Macao.
-According to the contract provisions, the three companies provide services, vehicles, equipment, staff and supporting facilities, and received service charges specified in the contract with the Government.
+Under the contract provisions, the three companies provide services, vehicles, equipment, staff and supporting facilities, and receive service charges specified in the contract with the Government.
+All fares paid by passengers were collected by the MSAR government.